shaodaqian/rl-from-ltl/README.md

 This repository includes the implementation of our IJCAI 2023 paper, "Sample Efficient Model-free Reinforcement Learning from LTL Specifications with Optimality Guarantees".

+## Abstract

+Linear Temporal Logic (LTL) is widely used to specify high-level objectives for system policies, and it is highly desirable for autonomous systems to learn the optimal policy with respect to such specifications.
+However, learning the optimal policy with respect to LTL specifications is not trivial.
+We present a model-free Reinforcement Learning (RL) approach that efficiently learns an optimal policy for an unknown stochastic system, modelled using Markov Decision Processes (MDPs).
+We propose a novel and more general product MDP, reward structure and discounting mechanism that, when applied in conjunction with off-the-shelf model-free RL algorithms, efficiently learn the optimal policy that maximizes the probability of satisfying a given LTL specification with optimality guarantees.
+We also provide improved theoretical results on choosing the key parameters in RL to ensure optimality.
+To directly evaluate the learned policy, we adopt probabilistic model checker PRISM to compute the probability of the policy satisfying such specifications.
+Several experiments on various tabular MDP environments across different LTL tasks demonstrate the improved sample efficiency and optimal policy convergence.

 ## Dependencies

 - [Python](https://www.python.org/): (>=3.6)